What is crowdfunding?

 Regardless of what stage your business is in, you should always listen to feedback from your audience.
 Getting advice on how best to mould your product to make it better for your audience is solid gold but implementing their feedback is one step better.
 Not only can you demonstrate that you care about your customers’ opinions, but you’re actually implementing their ideas to help shape the product going forward.

-A business who listens and implements feedback consistently through the lifecycle of the product is a business who will continually engage their audience.
+A business that listens and implements feedback consistently through the lifecycle of the product is a business that will continually engage its audience.

 Alternatives to crowdfunding